Who We Are

 A South Shore Premier Community Chorus

-Pilgrim Festival Chorus is a 100-member premier, welcoming community chorus, comprised of experienced vocalists from 20 local communities, dedicated to presenting diverse choral works that educate, enrich, and engage both its members and its audiences.
-Performances range from major works of the choral repertoire including Mozart’s Requiem, Handel’s Israel in Egypt, Brahms’s Ein Deutsches Requiem, and Orff’s Carmina Burana, to compositions by prominent 20th century composers such as Bernstein, Britten, and Kodály, as well as living composers Corigliano, Forrest, Hagenberg, Jenkins, Rutter, and the late Whitbourn.
+Pilgrim Festival Chorus (PFC) is a 100-member premier community chorus, bringing together experienced vocalists from over 20 local communities.
+Dedicated to presenting diverse and inspiring choral works, PFC strives to educate, enrich, and engage both its singers and audiences.
+Repertoire spans centuries and styles—from masterworks such as C.P.E.
+Bach’s Magnificat, Mozart’s Requiem, Handel’s Israel in Egypt, Brahms’s Ein Deutsches Requiem, and Orff’s Carmina Burana, to 20th-century compositions by Bernstein, Britten, and Kodály, and works by living composers including Corigliano, Forrest, Hagenberg, Jenkins, Rutter, and the late James Whitbourn.

-Celebrating its 25th anniversary, PFC is under the artistic direction of William B. Richter and Elizabeth Chapman Reilly.
-A typical season begins with a festive holiday concert in early December.
-In mid-December, PFC hosts an annual Messiah Sing where the audience is invited to become the chorus in one of the most famous choral pieces ever written.
-The spring concert often features a larger work with orchestra and soloists.
-In June, Pilgrim Festival Singers, a division of PFC, performs concerts with repertoire drawn from Broadway and American traditions.
-Smaller volunteer groups serve the community by engaging in appearances at local events.
+Under the artistic direction of William B. Richter and Elizabeth Chapman Reilly, PFC’s concert season begins with a festive holiday performance in early December.
+Mid-December features the popular Messiah Sing, where the audience joins in as the chorus.
+The spring concert typically highlights a major choral work with professional orchestra and soloists.
+In June, Pilgrim Festival Singers, an ensemble of PFC, presents concerts featuring selections from Broadway and American traditions.
+Smaller volunteer groups also perform throughout the year at local events, deepening the chorus’s community involvement.

-New members are invited to join in September for our winter concert, in January for our spring concert, and in May for our summer concert after attending an open rehearsal and completing a Vocal Placement Session (VPS).
+New members are welcome to join at the start of each concert cycle: in September for the winter concert, January for the spring concert, and May for the summer concert.
+Prospective singers are invited to attend an open rehearsal and complete a Vocal Placement Session (VPS) prior to being accepted as a member.

 We are YOUR community chorus!